r-xue/casa6-docker/README.rst

     In [1]: import casatasks, casatools

     In [2]: print('casatools ver:',casatools.version_string())
+    casatools ver: 6.2.0.3

     In [3]: print('casatasks ver:',casatasks.version_string())
+    casatasks ver: 6.2.0.3

 Background
 ----------

-Essentiall, the program does the following procedures:
+The program essentially performs the following procedures:

-First, it download the latest Py36 whl to a working directory using `pip download`_.
-The requiavelent console command is,
+First, it downloads the latest Py36 whl designed for your platform to a working directory using `pip download`_.
+The equiavelent console command is,

 .. _pip download: https://pip.pypa.io/en/stable/reference/pip_download/